Reimplementing Mizar in Rust: The checker

 \item The last step is the \textbf{unifier}, which handles instantiation of quantifiers.
 This is relatively simplistic and non-recursive: for each assumption $\forall \vec{b}.\;P(\vec{b})$ it will instantiate $P(\vec{v})$ (where $\vec{v}$ are metavariables) and then construct the possible assignments (as a DNF) to the variables that would make $P(\vec{v})$ inconsistent with some other assumption.
 It tries this for each forall individually, and if it fails, it tries taking forall assumptions in pairs and unifying them.
 If that still fails then it gives up -- it does not attempt a complete proof method. \end{enumerate}

 Finally, there is one more component which is largely separate from the ``\lstinline|by|'' automation:

 \begin{enumerate} \item[4.]
-The \textbf{schematizer} is the automation that is called for steps starting with ``\lstinline|from|''.
+The \textbf{schematizer} is the automation that is called for justifications starting with ``\lstinline|from|''.
 These are scheme instantiations.
-In this case it is very explicitly given the list of hypotheses in the right order, so the only thing it needs to do is to determine an assignment of the scheme variables ($F,P$) to regular functors and predicates ($K,R$) or private functors and predicates ($H,S$).
-Users are often required to introduce private predicates in order to apply a scheme.
+In this case it is very explicitly given the list of hypotheses in the right order, so the only thing it needs to do is to determine an assignment of the scheme variables ($F,P$) to regular functors and predicates ($K,R$) or local functors and predicates ($H,S$).
+Users are often required to introduce local predicates in order to apply a scheme.
 Nullary scheme functors (a.k.a constant symbols) can be unified with arbitrary terms, however. \end{enumerate}

 Although we cannot go into full detail on the algorithms here, in the following sections we will go into some of the highlights, with an emphasis on what it takes to audit the code for logical soundness, through the lens of root-causing some soundness bugs.